France hands Telegram CEO Pavel Durov preliminary charges – DW – 08/28/2024

 Authorities opened a formal investigation into Durov on suspicion of insufficient cooperation with authorities regarding criminal investigations and aiding and abetting criminal offenses on his messaging app, among other things, the Paris public prosecutor's office said.

-The 39-year-old was detained at a Paris airport on Saturday on a warrant related to Telegram's lack of content moderation.
+The 39-year-old was arrested at a Paris airport on Saturday on a warrant related to Telegram's lack of content moderation.

 He was being investigated on charges relating to a number of crimes, including allegations that his platform was complicit in aiding drug trafficking, fraud and child abuse.